kaamyk/ft_ls/README.md

 - ls -l dirname -R
 - ls -R dir1 dir2 -a

 With all these possibilities we will need a **parser**.
-It will read and store the needed informations for the program to run.
+It will read the input and store the needed informations for the program to run.

 ### Modularity:
 With the information given by the parser, for performance reasons, the code needs to adapt and not run code or system calls if not needed.<br>